Unleash/unleash-client-java/README.md

 * It supports both `classpath:` paths and absolute file paths.

 ## Unit testing
-You might want to control the state of the toggles during unit-testing.
+You might want to control the state of the toggles during unit testing.
-Unleash do come with a ```FakeUnleash``` implementation for doing this.
+Unleash comes with a ```FakeUnleash``` implementation for doing this.

-Some examples on how to use it below:
+Example usage:

 ```java